Broihon/ProcessInfo/README.md

 ## ProcessInfo

 A small class to gather information about a Windows process, its threads and modules.
-Both x86 and x64 are supported.
+It supports both x86 and x64.
 Gathering information from a x64 process of a WOW64 process works aswell.

 It gathers information using NtQuerySystemInformation, NtQueryInformationProcess and NtQueryInformationThread.